 The 2006 version from Australia turns the final fight between Macduff and Macbeth into this.
 After their guns run out, they go at it with knives, fists, wine bottles, broken glass, and more.

-The 2010 Movie gave Macduff's army camouflage suits, in comparison to the Badass Longcoat s of Macbeth's men.
-Though, they does not travel through any forest despite the lines about trees moving.
+The 2010 Movie gave Macduff's army camouflage suits, in comparison to the Badass Longcoats of Macbeth's men.
+Though, they do not travel through any forest despite the lines about trees moving.

-Come to Gawk: Invoked, and why he's willing to fight to death.
+Come to Gawk: Invoked, and why Macbeth's willing to fight to death.